 average annual CNA turnover in LTC facilities (AHCA/NCAL 2024)

 The shortage means CNAs can find work quickly.
 It does not mean the best jobs (hospital med-surg, specialty units, better-paying LTC networks) are uncompetitive.
-Those roles still attract multiple qualified applicants, and ATS screening filters for certification, keyword matches, and formatting quality.
-A CNA who wants a hospital position rather than any open LTC slot needs a resume that performs well in ATS and communicates professional credibility to a nurse manager.
+Those roles still attract multiple qualified applicants, and ATS screening filters for certification keywords, formatting quality, and EHR system names.
+A CNA who wants a hospital position rather than any open LTC slot needs a resume that passes ATS and communicates professional credibility to a nurse manager.

 5 CNA Resume Examples by Setting